ibm-cloud-docs/AnalyticsEngine/working-with-hive.md

 ## Externalizing the Hive metastore to Databases for PostgreSQL
 {: #externalizing-hive-metastore}

 The Hive metastore is where the schemas of the Hive tables are stored.
 By default, it is in an embedded MySQL instance within the cluster.
 You should choose to externalize the metastore to an external database instance outside of the cluster so that you can tear down your cluster without losing any metadata.
 This, in combination with storing your data in {{site.data.keyword.cos_full_notm}}, helps persisting data across clusters.
-[Externalizing metadata](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#separate-compute-from-storage) is a best practice when creating a cluster.
+[Externalizing metadata](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-best-practices#separate-compute-from-storage){: new_window} is a best practice when creating a cluster.

 ### Accessing Databases for PostgreSQL